christyl1992/Group-11-Project-/README.md

 - `index.html`: The entry point of the application.
 Contains the structural layout.
 - `css/style.css`: Contains the styling for the application.
-- `js/script.js`: Main JavaScript file, containing the logic of the application.
+- `js/script-new.js`: Main JavaScript file, containing the logic of the application.
-- `js/modal.js`: Handles the modal functionalities.

 ## Core Functions